 For example, a 3/1 ARM first adjusts at the end of year three.
 The monthly mortgage payment beginning in year four is based on the loan balance, fully-indexed rate and an amortization period of 27 years, the remaining loan term.
 At the end of year four, the mortgage payment is based on an amortization period of 26 years, and so on.
 For a 5/6 ARM, the rate first adjusts at the end of year five and then again after five and a half years when the payment is based on an amortization period of 24 and half years.

 The re-amortization of an ARM is in contrast to a fixed rate mortgage which has a set amortization period over the life of the loan.
 For example, the amortization period for a 30 year fixed rate mortgage is set at 30 years.
 What does this difference in amortization mean for the borrower?

-It means that a borrower with an ARM may have a higher monthly mortgage payment than a borrower with a fixed rate mortgage because the remaining mortgage balance is amortized over a shorter period of time.
-Every time an ARM adjusts, a potential increase in interest rate and the re-amortization of the mortgage balance over a shorter period of time can both contribute to an increase in monthly mortgage payment which is an added risk for the borrower.
+This means that a borrower with an ARM may have a higher monthly payment than a borrower with a fixed rate mortgage because the remaining loan balance is amortized over a shorter period of time.
+Every time an ARM adjusts, a potential increase in your mortgage rate and the re-amortization of the loan can both contribute to an increase in your monthly payment, which is an added risk for borrowers.

 Watch our Adjustable Rate Mortgage video tutorial to learn how an ARM works

 Related FREEandCLEAR Resources

 “Consumer handbook on adjustable-rate mortgages.”
 CFPB.
 Consumer Financial Protection Bureau, January 2014.
 Web.

 "SOFR Averages and Index Data."
 Domestic Market Operations.
 Federal Reserve Bank of New York, 2020.
 Web.